 Additionally, the Natural Medicines Database categorizes cilantro as “Likely Safe” in food amounts (source: Academy of Nutrition & Dietetics: Food & Nutrition).

 Therefore, it is safe for pregnant women to consume cilantro in food amounts.
 However, avoid consuming large amounts of cilantro or consuming medicinal amounts of cilantro during pregnancy.

 Since cilantro leaves are often consumed uncooked, such as in a fresh salad, it is essential to make certain food safety precautions.
-The first step is to wash your cilantro!
+The first step is to wash your fresh cilantro!

 Unwashed produce has an increased risk of containing harmful bacteria and viruses, though improbable (source: FDA).
-Rinse the cilantro under running tap water before consuming it to lower the risk.
+Rinse the fresh cilantro under running tap water before consuming it to lower the risk.
 Additionally, consider using cilantro in cooked dishes instead of raw to decrease the risk even more.

 Furthermore, ensure that cilantro eaten raw is kept away from raw meat, eggs, poultry, or fish to prevent cross-contamination.
 For example, use separate cutting boards and knives for chopping your cilantro and meats.
 Wash your hands after handling raw or undercooked meats.

 We have a dedicated article on prepping produce in pregnancy that you might also be interested in.